-Based on shares of common stock outstanding as of June 30, 2020, and after giving effect to the conversion of all of our outstanding convertible preferred stock into an aggregate of shares of common stock, which will occur immediately prior to the completion of this offering and the issuance of shares of common stock in this offering, there will be shares of common stock outstanding upon the completion of this offering.
-As of June 30, 2020, we had stockholders of record.
+Based on 16,038,590 shares of common stock outstanding as of June 30, 2020, and after giving effect to the conversion of all of our outstanding convertible preferred stock into an aggregate of 148,413,322 shares of common stock, including the shares issuable upon the conversion of our Series D convertible preferred stock issued and sold in July 2020, which will occur immediately prior to the completion of this offering and the issuance of shares of common stock in this offering, there will be shares of common stock outstanding upon the completion of this offering.
+Upon the closing of our Series D convertible preferred stock financing in July 2020, we had 37 stockholders of record.